 Ans.
 The taxable person is required to:

-c) render assistance for timely completion of the audit
+3. render assistance for timely completion of the audit.

 Ans.
-The proper officer must without delay inform the taxable person about his findings, reasons for findings and the taxable person’s rights and obligations in respect of such findings.
+The proper officer shall, on conclusion of audit, within 30 days inform the taxable person about his findings, reasons for findings and the taxable person’s rights and obligations in respect of such findings.

-Ans.
-A special audit can be instituted in limited circumstances where during scrutiny, investigation, etc. it comes to the notice that a case is complex or the revenue stake is high.
-This power is given in section 50 of MGL.
+Ans: A special audit can be instituted in limited circumstances where during scrutiny, investigation, etc. it comes to the notice that a case is complex or the revenue stake is high.
+This power is given in section 66 of CGST /SGST Act.

-Q 23.
-Who can serve the notice for special audit?
-Ans.
-The Assistant / Deputy Commissioner is to serve the notice for special audit only after prior approval of the Commissioner.
+Ans: The Assistant / Deputy Commissioner is to serve the communication for special audit only after prior approval of the Commissioner.